ZETA (fusion reactor): Soviet visit and the push to declassify

 Kurchatov's speech made it apparent that the three countries were all working on the same basic concepts and had all encountered the same sorts of problems.
-Cockcroft missed Kurchatov's visit because he had left for the US to press for declassification of the fusion work to avoid this duplication of effort.
+Cockcroft missed Kurchatov's visit because he had left for the U.S. to press for declassification of the fusion work to avoid this duplication of effort.
 There was a widespread belief on both sides of the Atlantic that sharing their findings would greatly improve progress.
 Now that it was known the Soviets were at the same basic development level, and that they were interested in talking about it publicly, the US and UK began considering releasing much of their information as well.
 This developed into a wider effort to release all fusion research at the second Atoms for Peace conference in Geneva in September 1958.

-In June 1957 the UK and US finalised their agreement to release data to each other sometime prior to the conference, which both the UK and the US planned on attending "in force".
+In June 1957 the UK and U.S. finalised their agreement to release data to each other sometime prior to the conference, which both the UK and the U.S. planned on attending "in force".
 The final terms were reached on 27 November 1957, opening the projects to mutual inspection, and calling for a wide public release of all the data in January 1958.